Understanding the main available divorce types and the legal processes is crucial.

 How long does each type of divorce take?

-A mutual consent divorce takes at least six months from filing the petition to receiving the Final Order.
+A mutual consent divorce takes at least six months.
+This time is from filing the petition to receiving the Final Order.

-(Under new no-fault divorce rules in England and Wales in 2022, divorce proceedings must take at least six months.)
+(New no-fault divorce rules in England and Wales state proceedings must take at least six months.)

 A contested divorce often takes at least 9-12 months on average.